HowToDoInJava

 In a JPA-based applications, we can either choose to let Hibernate create the schema using entity classes or use schema.sql, but we cannot do both.

-Make sure to disable spring.jpa.hibernate.ddl-auto if using schema.sql.
+Make sure to disable spring.jpa.hibernate.ddl-auto if we are using schema.sql.

 #Schema will be created using schema.sql and data.sql files